-Also known as Priligy, Dapoxetine became the UK’s first officially licensed treatment for premature ejaculation in November 2013.
+Also known as Priligy, Dapoxetine became the UK’s first officially licenced treatment for premature ejaculation in November 2013.
 Some local authorities can prescribe it on the NHS.

 Dapoxetine works a lot faster than the SSRIs mentioned above, and can be taken ‘on demand’.
 If you are prescribed Dapoxetine, you will generally be advised to take it between one and three hours before having sex, although you should not take it more than once a day.

 Nevertheless, it is not suited to all men who suffer from premature ejaculation, in particular men who suffer from kidney, liver and heart problems.
 It should not be taken in conjunction with certain other medications such as antidepressants.